intelligenia/django-virtual-pos/README.md

 	"""
 	This view will be called by the bank.
 	"""
+	# Directly call to confirm_payment view

+	# Or implement the following actions

 	# Checking if the Point of Sale exists
 	virtual_pos = VirtualPointOfSale.receiveConfirmation(request, virtualpos_type=virtualpos_type)